geut/dat-workshop/README.md

 It's important to say thanks, so here it is a big thanks to:

+- Karissa McKelvey
 - Mathias Buus
 - Tara Vancil
 - Paul Frazee
 - Jim Pick
 - Max Ogden
 - **and many others!**

+Special thanks to Karissa McKelvey, her work on [chatmesh](https://github.com/karissa/chatmesh-db) was where everything starts for our workshop.